 The Simmons College nursing faculty believes that professional nursing is practiced according to the nursing metaparadigm, which includes beliefs about person, health, nursing, and environment.
 Each person is unique.
 Human beings are holistic in nature, yet they have interacting biophysical, cognitive, social, spiritual, and developmental dimensions.
 Persons have their own perceptions, values, beliefs, and goals and have the ability to be self-directive, to adapt to change, to achieve their potential, and to ascribe personal meaning in their lives.
-Ethics-Bio-Psycho-Social-Spiritual concepts, research, leadership, management, health assessment skills, nutrition, pharmacology, growth, and development are integrated into all content.
+Psychosocial concepts, research, leadership, management, health assessment skills, nutrition, pharmacology, growth, and development are integrated into all content.
 The educational process exists to help students become selfdirected, creative, socially responsive, and lifelong learners.

 Requirements: The student who has been accepted into the major of nursing must fulfill the all-College requirements.
-The multidisciplinary core course, language, and mathematics requirements should be completed during the first and second years.
+The First Year Program, U.S. Global Diversity requirement, language, and mathematics requirements should be completed during the first and second years.
 Before graduating, all nursing students must complete the iComps exam and the Financial Empowerment seminar.
-Nursing students must take the science prerequisite courses (see Science prerequisite section page 188.)
+Nursing students must take the science prerequisite courses.
 Prior to the sophomore year, each student must have completed a certified course in cardiopulmonary resuscitation.
 The College requirement of at least eight semester hours of independent learning opportunities is fulfilled through four semester hours of NURS 454 Leadership and Management in the Clinical Setting plus four semester hours of NURS 387.
 Students may also elect independent study (courses numbered 350) in nursing or another discipline appropriate to their academic program.
-Students will take the following courses: NURS 100 Professional Issues
+Students will take the following courses: